 \section{Results}

 We investigate the performance of an attentive deep reinforcement learning approach to solving the Orienteering Problem with Time Windows (OPTW).
-We use a Pointer Network architecture and the REINFORCE algorithm for estimating gradients during training.
-We evaluate the performance of greedy inference as well as beam search and active search.
-We address the problem with the Tourist Trip Design Problem (TTDP) application in mind but our model's performance and inference times do not limit it to that application.
-We consider 3 groups of benchmark tourist-instance-regions (the “benchmark” instances), and generate new tourists for each of the instance-regions (the “generated” instances) in a way that mimics variations expected in the TTDP applications (i.e the variability across tourists).
-Concretely, from each benchmark instance we sample new instances (new tourists for that instance's region) with different route starting positions, different route start and ending times, and different tourist-specific scores/preferences for each point of interest.
-We then compare performance with a well established heuristic, the Iterated Local Search (ILS) algorithm, on both the benchmark and generated instances, and quantify inference speeds.
-Finally we explore the practicality and performance of transfer learning and fine-tuning training schemes.
+We use a Pointer Network architecture and the REINFORCE algorithm to estimate gradients during training.
+We evaluate the performance of greedy inference as well as that of beam search and active search.
+We address the problem with the Tourist Trip Design Problem (TTDP) application in mind, but our model’s performance and inference times do not limit it to that application.
+We consider 3 groups of benchmark tourist-instance-regions (the “benchmark” instances) and generate new tourists for each of the instance-regions (the “generated” instances) in a way that mimics variations expected in the TTDP applications (i.e., the variability across tourists).
+In concrete terms, from each benchmark instance we sample new instances (new tourists for that instance’s region) with different route starting positions, different route starting and ending times, and different tourist-specific scores/preferences for each point of interest.
+Then, we compare performance with a well-established heuristic, the Iterated Local Search (ILS) algorithm, on both the benchmark and generated instances, and quantify inference speeds.
+Finally, we explore the practicality and performance of transfer learning and fine-tuning training schemes.